 White-headed woodpeckers occupy dry forests in the range of ponderosa pine in Washington’s eastern Cascade Range, the northeastern forests and in the Blue Mountains.
 Except for a small area in southern British Columbia, northern Washington represents the northwestern extent of the species’ range.
 The species is uncommon, and a population estimate is not available.
 In some areas, individuals may descend to lower elevations during winter, and this is reflected in annual home range estimates some of which exceed several hundred acres.

-For worldwide distribution of white-headed woodpecker and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.
+For maps of range-wide distribution and conservation status of white-headed woodpecker, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.

 Sensitivity to climate change